SalomePlatform/jobmanager/doc/resource.rst

 - **hostname**
 - **protocol**
 - **username**
-- **batch**
+- **Batch Manager**
 - **iprotocol**
 - **nb_proc_per_node** (only with PBS batch manager)
 - **Is Cluster Head** = *true*

-**Warning:** You have to configure ssh for allowing ssh commands without asking interactive password (RSA or DSA keys) between your computer and the cluster and between the cluster's nodes.
+**Warning:** You have to configure ssh for allowing ssh commands without asking interactive password (RSA or DSA keys) between your computer and the cluster and eventually between the cluster's nodes.

 To launch a **SALOME** command job you also need to fill the following attributes: